How the looming railroad strike could impact Kansas

 The Association of American Railroads shared that this strike could cost $2 billion a day, and everything from grain, feed lots, and food prices could suffer.

-“The timing of this could really not be any worse,” said CoMark Equity Alliance Grain Division Manager Troy Presley.
+“The timing of this could really not be any worse,” said Troy Presley, CoMark Equity Alliance Grain Division manager.

 CoMark Equity Alliance purchases and sells grain with 27 co-ops.